 Here are a few advantages of using LPG in your home:

-• Convenient and efficient: With easy transportation, storage and higher heating levels, LPG is consistent and efficient, particularly when it comes to cooking.
+- Convenient and efficient: With easy transportation, storage and higher heating levels, LPG is consistent and efficient, particularly when cooking.

-• Reduces greenhouse gas emissions: As LPG is a low-carbon fossil fuel, it produces less greenhouse emissions than other gas sources.
+- Produces less greenhouse gas emissions: As LPG is a low-carbon fossil fuel, it produces less greenhouse gas emissions than other gas sources.

-• Easily accessible: Thanks to its transportation via cylinders, remote and rural communities who may not be connected to the gas mains can still access a gas source with LPG.
+- Easily accessible: Due to its transportation via cylinders, remote and rural communities that may not be connected to the gas mains can still access a gas source with LPG.

-• Cheaper to run: In some cases, it may be cheaper to use LPG over natural gas as customers only need to pay for a refill when they need it, which usually come without daily supply fees.
-LPG cylinders direct connection to appliances also means you can monitor how much gas is being used and distribute accordingly.
+- Cheaper to run: In some cases, it may be cheaper to use LPG over natural gas as customers only need to pay for a refill when they need it.

 Is LPG a renewable energy source?

-While it is classified as a lower-carbon fuel source, LPG is not considered a renewable energy source as it is produced as a by-product of fossil fuels which take millions of years to form.
-Some research from the United Kingdom has suggested that there may be a renewable way to produce propane gas through the use of bacteria and sugar, however as it stands LPG is not renewable.
+While it is classified as a lower-carbon fuel source, LPG is not a renewable energy source as it is produced as a by-product of fossil fuels.
+A 2014 study by researchers in the United Kingdom discovered a way to produce propane via a renewable process.
+However, this technique has not yet been employed on a mass scale.

 LPG use in Australia